EugeneFinch/minance/docs.md

    - Large, prominent button to trigger repurchasing previously sold assets.
    - User can select which assets to buy back.

-### UI/UX Requirements
+### UI/UX Requirements (Binance Style)

+- **Color Scheme:**
+  - White background throughout the app
+  - Black primary text for all content
+  - Yellow (#f0b90b) buttons with black text (hover: darker yellow)
+  - Use yellow highlights for accents and important actions
+- **Layout:**
-- Modern, dark-themed dashboard (see screenshots for style reference).
+  - Modern, card-based dashboard layout
+  - Use rounded corners and subtle shadows for cards and modals
+  - Tabs and sections should be visually separated with cards or borders
+- **Buttons:**
+  - Large, prominent yellow buttons for primary actions (Sell, Buy Back, Connect)
+  - Black text on yellow buttons for maximum contrast
+  - Rounded corners and bold font for all buttons
+- **Typography:**
+  - Use bold, clear, sans-serif or mono fonts for headings and numbers
+  - All text should be black for readability
+- **Responsiveness:**
-- Responsive layout for desktop and mobile.
+  - Responsive layout for desktop and mobile
+  - Cards and buttons should scale and stack appropriately on smaller screens
+- **Feedback:**
-- Clear feedback for loading, errors, and successful actions.
+  - Clear feedback for loading, errors, and successful actions
+  - Use yellow or red highlights for warnings/errors
+- **Security Notice:**
-- Security notice: API credentials are stored locally and never shared.
+  - Display a clear notice that API credentials are stored locally and never shared
+- **Other:**
-- (Optional) Show/hide API secret input.
+  - Optionally, allow user to show/hide API secret input
+  - Footer should be fixed, black background with white or yellow text

+> All UI elements should follow the Binance visual language: white backgrounds, black text, yellow highlights, and a clean, modern look.

 ---